dpresswood/Programming-Portfolio/README.md

 connects to a MySQL database.
 The team resource list consisted of a personal computers for programming (Apple/Linux/Windows OS), Internet access (LAN/Wi-Fi), IDE (Eclipse/NetBeans), database software (MySQL) and java database connection (Derby).
+# JUnit Testing
+This was a homework assignment in a Software Testing Class that assessed my ability to design, code and prepare JUNIT tests for a simple login application.
+Java code was used for the application.